aromajoin/jp-shipping-rate/README.md

 At present, it supports international and domestic shipping methods:

-* With international shipping method is EMS fee.
+* With international shipping method is EMS fee = rate + extra charges.
-* With domestic (inside Japan) is Yu-Pack method, only support calculating for Kyoto deposite now.
+* With domestic (inside Japan) is Yu-Pack fee = domestic rate + extra charges.
+Only support calculating fee for Kyoto deposite now.

 ## Installation